chbrown/jurl-clojure/README.md

 Cross-platform URL parsing and manipulation.

-Uses reader conditionals to support Clojure and ClojureScript, and thus requires Clojure 1.7.0 or newer (`[org.clojure/clojure "1.7.0"]`).
+Uses reader conditionals to support Clojure and ClojureScript, and thus requires Clojure 1.7.0 or newer.

 ## Example